roefinoavrililo/Discord.JS-Leveling-Bot/TUTORIAL.md

 # Hosting Services

+REMINDER: ALL OF THIS MIGHT BE OUTDATED AND IM TOO LAZY TO UPDATE IT LOL :P

 ## Something.Host
 I've been using [Something.Host](https://something.host/en/) for 8 months, and it's great.
 Easy to use, and extremely cheap, with the lowest price at 1.49 € / month!